 So far I couldn't trace pictures of the site around his place of living.

-But I came along some other pictures, such as the next one of a creation made by Juha Vanhanen, that is not part of the environment around his house.
-It is an installation in Sweden that shows white painted plowshares, meaning souls that fly to heaven.
+But I found some other pictures, such as the next one of a creation made by Juha Vanhanen, that is not part of the environment around his house.
+It is an installation in Sweden that shows white painted plowshares, referring to souls that fly to heaven.

 this picture (october 2005) courtesy of Mats Karlsson